Stuycs-K/project03-final-10-lamc/DEVLOG.md

 Allowed clients to display in unison what the other client typed - 10 mins Fixed bug where displayed messages would be read on the other clients - 15 mins

-### 2024-01-16 - Tried to fix bug but realized bug was intended feature
+### 2024-01-17 - Tried to fix bug but realized bug was intended feature
 My original design was a 2D array holding all socket descriptors but my code kept clearing the array so I tried to debug (This was silly because then if a client connected onto the server when a game has already started, they would be waiting for longer if the previous game had ended because then a new client would take the place of the previous game's spot in the array)
 TLDR: unintentionally made it better and it only took 1.5 hours to realize Got user input for steal/split and almost completely working (Bug where split/steal doesn't work (will fix tmr)) - 40 mins

+### 2024-01-18 - Finished final decision, put finishing touches
+Finish final decision handling - 1.5 hours
+Made server assign each client anumber to output in the final decision - 1 hour Fixed a bunch of bugs (Null terminated strings, clients did not stop reading after time was finished, etc) - 2 hours